Emma Jane Richmond: Community and religious activities

 In 1886, Richmond became the first woman elected as a member of the Taranaki Education Board, and she was prominent in seeking the abolition of corporal punishment of girls.
 She was chair of the Ladies' Visiting Committee, which observed the management of New Plymouth hospital from 1886, and was the first woman elected to the Taranaki Hospital Board.
 Richmond was interested in the treatment of female prison inmates, and for many years was an official visitor of jails nationally.

-It is thought that Ricmond probably first encountered theosophical ideas during family discussions within the Atkinson–Richmond extended family, but it is known that she was a member of the Christchurch branch of the Theosophical Society in 1894, and was its president by 1897.
+It is thought that Richmond probably first encountered theosophical ideas during family discussions within the Atkinson–Richmond extended family, but it is known that she was a member of the Christchurch branch of the Theosophical Society in 1894, and was its president by 1897.
 Richmond became president of the Wellington branch of the Theosophical Society after moving to that city in 1900, and served in that capacity for three years, giving over 60 public lectures.
 She was elected president of the sixth annual convention of the New Zealand Theosophical Society in 1901.

 In 1904, Richmond and her daughter, Beatrice, visited London, where they encountered anthroposophy and the ideas of Rudolf Steiner, and Richmond arranged for translations of Steiner's lectures to be sent to New Zealand.
 After returning to Wellington she continued to receive and distribute copies of Steiner's lectures in translation as well as some of his books.
 In about 1912, Richmond moved to Havelock North to live with her daughter and son-in-law, Rachel and Bernard Crompton-Smith, and she led an anthroposophical study group, which included Mabel Hodge, at their home.